Noah Dobson: Professional

+New York Islanders (2019–25)

 Officially earning a roster spot with the Islanders ahead of the 2019–20 season, Dobson's NHL debut came versus the Edmonton Oilers on October 8, 2019, where he recorded his first NHL point, a primary assist on a goal by Matt Martin.
-On January 14, 2020, in just his 18th career game, Dobson scored his first NHL goal against Calvin Pickard of the Detroit Red Wings.
+On January 14, 2020, in his eighteenth career game, Dobson scored his first NHL goal against Calvin Pickard of the Detroit Red Wings.

 During the 2021–22 season, Dobson recorded 51 points through 80 games played.
 That off-season, he would agree to a three-year extension with the team.
 In April 2024, Dobson became the second defenceman in franchise history to record at least 60 assists in a single season.
-Collectively, he finished the 2023–24 campaign with 70 points, becoming the first Islanders defenceman to reach this plateau since Denis Potvin in 1983–84.
+He finished the 2023–24 campaign with 70 points, becoming the first Islanders defenceman to reach this plateau since Denis Potvin in 1983–84.

+Following this success, Dobson entered the 2024–25 season, the final year of his contract, with high expectations to "take another step and have a bigger year."
+The season that followed would prove to be a disappointment, both for the player and the team.
+Dobson saw a significant decline in his offensive production, with 10 goals and 29 assists in 71 games played, and his performance was the subject of significant criticism both in the media and among Islanders fans.
+The Islanders missed the playoffs for the first time in three seasons, and subsequently hired Mathieu Darche to replace Lou Lamoriello as general manager.

+Montreal Canadiens (2025–present)

-On June 27, 2025, Dobson was traded by the Islanders to the Montreal Canadiens in exchange for Emil Heineman and two first round picks in the 2025 NHL entry draft.
+On June 27, 2025, Dobson was traded by the Islanders to the Montreal Canadiens in exchange for Emil Heineman and two first round picks in the 2025 NHL entry draft (subsequently used to select Victor Eklund and Kashawn Aitcheson).
 Immediately following the transaction, he was signed to an eight-year contract extension worth $9.5 million annually with the Canadiens.
+Dobson's role on the Canadiens upon arrival differed from his prior role on the Islanders, as he was not the team's primary power play specialist, that role already being filled by Lane Hutson.
+He instead saw significant usage on the penalty kill.
+Dobson appeared in 80 games over the course of the 2025–26 season, managing 12 goals and 35 assists prior to suffering an injury after blocking a shot with his thumb in a game on April 11 versus the Columbus Blue Jackets.
+Thereafter, it was announced that he would miss the remainder of the regular season as well as the start of the ensuing 2026 Stanley Cup playoffs.
+Dobson returned to the Canadiens' lineup for Game 7 of their first round series against the Tampa Bay Lightning on May 3.